Reinhold Mack: Legacy

-Mack and wife Ingrid's third son, John Frederick Mack, was named by Freddie Mercury and was a godson of both Mercury and Queen bass guitarist John Deacon.
+Mack and wife Ingrid's third son, John Frederick Mack, was named after Freddie Mercury and was a godson of both Mercury and Queen bassist John Deacon.

 Mack is referenced in the lyrics of the Queen song "Dragon Attack" on their 1980 album The Game, which he produced with the band: "gonna use my stack/it's gotta be Mack".

 Selected discography

 Albums worked on as sound engineer: